Here are two tools to help you self-evaluate your ministry: the Movement Maturity Matrix and the Church Indigeneity Matrix.

 Movement Maturity Matrix

-The Movement Maturity Matrix (3M) is an evaluative tool to help you assess where your church has strengths and where is needs strengthened in relationship to becoming a movement.
+The Movement Maturity Matrix (3M) is an evaluative tool to help you assess where your church has strengths and where it needs strengthened in relationship to becoming a movement.
 The evaluative statements making up the matrix are based on the movement at Ephesus and characteristics that we see in the NT which propelled the gospel forward in all of Asia.

 The total column helps you see where you will want to give attention.
 Scores of three or less should stimulate discussion by your leadership related to reasons why the score is low and steps that should be taken to strengthen the respective area.
 The total row gives you an overall score on where you are in relationship to the movement continuum.
 The score is weighted as you work across the continuum indicating that the more weight given to a column the closer you are to the characteristics of the Ephesian movement.

 The evaluative statements are generally meant to build from one to the other.
 For example, it would be difficult to say that a church can communicate God’s story if it is not grounded theologically.
 Similarly, you would not say that a church can connect theology and culture if the church has not first exegeted culture.
 However, there is not a hard line drawn between each statement.
-For example, if a have APES-T leaders who are equipping the saints for ministry, but struggle to maintain unity and peace in the congregation.
-Mostly we hope that these statements are common sense as you think in the context of how the Ephesian movement exploded all over Asia.
+For example, you might have APES-T leaders who are equipping the saints for ministry, but struggle to maintain unity and peace in the congregation.
+Mostly, we hope that these statements are common sense as you think in the context of how the Ephesian movement exploded all over Asia.Download 3M

-Church Maturity Matrix
+Church Indigeneity Matrix